-#3.
 I once learned a valuable lesson unexpectedly.
 I met a person known to me.
 So we talked for some time.
 Then he asked who the other person with me was.
 I introduced him saying he is a painter because that is what I thought he did.
 At that time he said nothing.
 But later he told me that he is not a painter but an artist who also paints for a living.
-I then understood that his esteem had suffered a blow when I said he is a painter.
+I then understood that his esteem suffered a blow when I said he is a painter.
 Therefore we should seek to understand how people like to be introduced.
 Here many who compere fail.

 Insight: When introducing people, always ask how they want to be represented before the crowd.
 Ask for a brief profile so that you can read it out and introduce them to the audience they way they want it to be done.

 Insight: Do not overstep your functional role.
 You are asked to invite the speaker to share his thoughts; and not to speak on his/her topic.

 Much damage is done when those who compere misuse their freedom with the person being introduced.
 The compere might crack jokes from their shared past by saying that while studying together at college the Chief Guest was called, “. . . .”
 That might be true, but a public function is not the occasion to share it.
 Such remarks definitely destroys the serious mood of the audience and will make them view the speaker in a light-hearted manner.
 That is disastrous as far as the speaker is concerned.

 Insight: A compere should be able to understand what is the apt remark for the occasion.
 Generally frivolous statements should be avoided.
 Remember what King Solomon said: “A word aptly spoken is like apples of gold in settings of silver.”2